OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 $ plutil -convert xml1 Info.plist
 ```

-Once the file is converted to a human readable format, the exceptions can analysed.
+Once the file is converted to a human readable format, the exceptions can analyzed.
 The application may have ATS exceptions defined to allow it’s normal functionality.
 For an example, the Firefox iOS application has ATS disabled globally.
 This exception is acceptable because otherwise the application would not be able to connect to any HTTP web sites or website that do not have the ATS requirements.

 #### Dynamic Analysis